NixOS/rfcs/rfcs/0182-user-management.md

 Distribution.
 Since at least 2022 AD they bring a similar tool, conveniently called Guix Home.

-The nicest thing about this tool is that it is tightly integrated with Guix, to the point of `home` being a mere subcommand of `guix`.
+The nicest thing about this tool is its tight integration with Guix as a whole, to the point of `home` being a mere subcommand of `guix`.

 ## Home Manager